The effect of local chemical ordering on dislocation activity in multi-principle element alloys: a three-dimensional discrete dislocation dynamics study: Simulation Results

 The evolution of the dislocation density versus strain for the two uniform average alloy simulations (no LCO) as well as that for the CoCu$_{1.71}$FeMnNi alloy with 100 nm lamellae are qualitatively similar as shown in Fig.\,\ref{fig:Stress_strain_Density_periodic:b}.
 On the other hand, the dislocation density increase in the two cases of random LCO show a significantly higher rate with the dislocation density reaching twice the dislocation density for the uniform average alloy simulations case at $0.4\,\%$ total strain.
 The dislocation structure in a 400 nm thick TEM-like foil normal to the loading direction extracted from the center of the simulation volume of the random $15^3$\,nm$^3$ LCO case at 0.35\% strain is shown in Fig.\,\ref{fig:Stress_strain_Density_periodic:c}.
 The dislocation structure is characterized by a complex entanglement of dislocations on different slip systems (shown by the different colors) driven by an abundance of cross-slipped dislocation segments and dislocation junctions (shown as black segments).

-To explain the strong dislocation density increase for the simulations with the random LCO alloys, the cross-slip activity as a function of plastic strain is analyzed and shown in Fig.\,\ref{fig:Crossslip_periodic:a} and \ref{fig:Crossslip_periodic:b}.
-Here, the accumulated number of bulk-type cross-slip events as well as the accumulated number of all-types of cross-slip events (including bulk, attractive and repulsive intersection cross-slip types) are shown for the different simulation cases.
-For CrFeCoNiPd with random solute clusters the number of total cross-slip events in both cluster sizes is an order of magnitude higher as compared to CrFeCoNiPd and CrMnFeCoNi modeled as effective average alloys.
-It is also interesting to note, that both average alloys show similar total cross-slip activity despite the difference in the stress levels in both alloys.
-Additionally, it is observed that both random LCO simulations show bulk cross-slip activity that is almost two orders of magnitudes higher compared to both uniform alloys.
-In comparison, the number of bulk-type cross-slip events in both uniform alloys is only around 10\% of the total cross-slip activity, indicating a dominance of intersection cross-slip in the uniform alloy and a significant influence of bulk cross-slip activation energy fluctuations in the random LCO simulations.
+To explain the strong dislocation density increase for the simulations with the random LCO alloys, the cross-slip activity as a function of plastic strain is analyzed and shown in Fig.\,\ref{fig:Crossslip_periodic:a}. {Here, the accumulated number of bulk-type cross-slip events are shown for the different simulation cases.
+We note that the restriction to bulk-type cross-slip is intended to isolate the solute-induced effect on the cross-slip activity, since this cross-slip type is not influenced by intersecting dislocations as is the case for intersection-type cross-slip.} {For CrFeCoNiPd with random solute clusters the number of bulk-type cross-slip events in both cluster sizes is almost two orders of magnitude higher as compared to CrFeCoNiPd and CrMnFeCoNi modeled as effective average alloys.} It is also interesting to note, that both average alloys show similar total cross-slip activity despite the difference in the stress levels in both alloys.
+This indicates a significant influence of bulk cross-slip activation energy fluctuations in the random LCO simulations.